 - The home seems untidy or things that have been dropped are left on the ground.

-These are all signs that there might be a problem with mobility and that long-term care might be needed.
+These are all signs that there might be a problem with mobility.